 The Downside

-Brooklyn Emerging Leaders Academy (BELA), an all-girls high school opened in 2017, aims to provide a rich education in science and technology to young women in and around Bedford Stuyvesant, Brooklyn.
+Brooklyn Emerging Leaders Academy (BELA), a tiny all-girls charter high school opened in 2017, aims to provide a strong education in science and technology to young women in and around Bedford Stuyvesant, Brooklyn.
+Students take International Baccalaureate courses and receive a laptop computer in their first year which they may keep after graduation.

-BELA uses a “restorative justice” approach to discipline that minimizes suspensions and promotes positive behavior through conversation, reflection and corrective action.
+The school uses a “restorative justice” approach to discipline that minimizes suspensions and promotes positive behavior through conversation, reflection, and corrective action.

 School Stats